San Francisco Municipal Railway: Operations

 Most bus lines are scheduled to operate every five to fifteen minutes during peak hours, every five to twenty minutes middays, about every ten to twenty minutes from 9 pm to midnight, and roughly every half-hour for the late night "owl" routes.
 On weekends, most Muni bus lines are scheduled to run every ten to twenty minutes.
 However, complaints of unreliability, especially on less-often-served lines and older (pre-battery backup) trolleybus lines, are a system-wide problem.
 Muni has had some difficulty meeting a stated goal of 85% voter-demanded on-time service.

 All Muni lines run inside San Francisco city limits, with the exception of several lines serving locations in the northern part of neighboring Daly City, and the 76X Marin Headlands Express line to the Marin Headlands area on weekends and major holidays.
-Most intercity connections are provided by BART and Caltrain heavy rail, AC Transit buses at the Transbay Transit Center, and Golden Gate Transit and SamTrans downtown.
+Most intercity connections are provided by BART and Caltrain heavy rail, AC Transit buses at the Salesforce Transit Center, and Golden Gate Transit and SamTrans downtown.

-Bus and car stops throughout the city vary from Metro stations with raised platforms in the subway and at the more heavily used surface stops, to small shelters to signposts to simply a yellow stripe on a utility pole or on the road surface.
+Bus and cable car stops throughout the city vary from Metro stations with raised platforms in the subway and at the more heavily used surface stops, to small shelters to signposts to simply a yellow stripe on a utility pole or on the road surface.
 70% of stops are spaced closer than recommended range of 800–1000 ft apart.

 Name and logo

-Muni is short for the "Municipal" in "San Francisco Municipal Railway" and is not an acronym; thus, when it is written in plain text, only Muni (not MUNI) is correct.
-The Muni metro is often called "the train" or "the streetcar."
-Most San Francisco natives use 'Muni' when speaking about the system (Metro & buses) in general.

-The E Embarcadero and F Market & Wharves lines are referred to by Muni as a "historic streetcar line" rather than as a "heritage railway."
+The system is popularly known as "Muni", a shortening of the "Municipal" in "San Francisco Municipal Railway" (and not an acronym).
 Muni's logo is a stylized, trademarked "worm" version of the word muni.
 This logo was designed by San Francisco-based graphic designer Walter Landor in the mid-1970s.